filfilflavor/airspace/content/docs/transmission-lines.md

 +++
 weight = 1
-title = 'Transmission Lines'
-date = 2024-01-14T07:07:07+01:00
+title = 'Transmission line equations' date = 2024-01-14T07:07:07+01:00
 +++
-## Transmission Lines
+## A few transmission line equations

 The magnitude of the voltage phasor
 {{< katex >}}